 - Drinking water supply for Chatham and Lee counties and downstream communities

-- Multitude of unique, diverse historic sites
+- A multitude of unique, diverse historic sites

 Johnston County Farmland